Birthing Pool Death Linked To Legionnaires disease

 Legionella Risk Management

 Legionella Control International are world leading legionella risk management specialists.
-Offering independent, impartial advice, they offer organisations an extensive range of legionella risk management services including legionella risk assessments, compliance audits, safety training, assessment of water systems, crisis management, and legionella testing as well as an array of other essential options all designed to safeguard against legionella.
+Offering independent, impartial advice, they offer organisations an extensive range of risk management services including legionella risk assessments, compliance audits, safety training, assessment of water systems, crisis management, and water testing as well as an array of other essential options all designed to safeguard against legionella.

 152 City Road